The-Red-Rabbit/BA_Project/README.md

 # BA_Project

 This is the README file.
-The project is part of an bachelor thesis.
+The project is part of a bachelor thesis.
 The goal is to simulate a train running on a map.

 ## Commands